al1s/Spoilt/Spoilt/Readme.md

 ﻿# Spoil The End

 ## Description
-The project is a live extensible collection of spoilers for films/series/books and it should answer the simple question: What are the big twists present in popular television series/books/video games?
+The project is a live extensible collection of spoilers for movies and it should answer the simple question: What are the big twists present in popular films?

 ## Deployment